StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/array_contains_seq.md

-Checks whether all the elements of `arr2` appear in `arr1` in the same exact order, that is, whether `arr2` is a subset of `arr1` and the elements in `arr2` observe the same exact order as elements in `arr1`.
-If yes, this function will return 1.
+Checks whether all the elements of array2 appear in array1 in the same exact order.
+Therefore, the function will return 1, if and only if `array1 = prefix + array2 + suffix`.

 For example: